prabhakar-sivanesan/MS-Teams-background-changer/README.md

     python3 main.py

 This should start to read the video feed from the input video camera, apply effects and push it to the Virtual camera.
-You can press ```ctrl+q``` to stop the application.
+You can press ```ctrl+c``` to stop the application.